• Homepage

 For pupils to understand, by the end of Year 6, the importance of neat presentation and the need for different letterforms (cursive, printed or capital letters) to help communicate meaning clearly.

-The RWI scheme is a good basis to learn the letters needed for particular sounds.
+The RWI scheme, taught in EYFS and KS1 is a good basis to learn the letters needed for particular sounds.
 This can then support spelling as the children begin to write.
-From year 2, we continue to teach the spellings and spelling patterns appropriate for each year group.
+From year 2, we continue to teach the spellings and spelling patterns appropriate for each year group

 Children will have a daily spelling lesson which will involve investigating the spelling pattern and exploring different methods to learn words which contain the pattern.
 Children are exposed to several different strategies to help them learn and remember their spellings.